Founder & Chief Instructor

 It was all about fun and mobility when Deryl started riding in 1964.
 He became a licensed motorcycle-riding instructor in 1980.
 His first bike was a Lambretta 175 scooter.

 Deryl has ridden on three continents including two years riding in Africa (dodging goats, sheep, cows, donkeys, horses, camels, lizards, snakes, vultures, lorries, cars and pedestrians!).

 He has ridden the Three Flags Classic twice, including Whistler to Tijuana in four days.
 He’s also a member of the Iron Butt Association, having qualified with his safe long distance riding experience.

-In 2015, he won the TNT Motorycling Nicest Instructor Trophy.
+In 2015, he won the TNT Motorcycling Nicest Instructor Trophy.

-Deryl’s other hobbies include: winemaking, gardening, and long distance sport touring on his motorcycle.
-When not riding, Deryl is a financial advisor.
+Deryl’s other hobbies include: wine making (an international medal winner), gardening, and long-distance sport touring on his motorcycle or with his sidecar.
+When he’s not riding, Deryl is a financial advisor.

 If you find yourself in Deryl’s class, his tip for you is: “riding collision-free is a mental game.”